 B. Personnel carrying out detentions

-33. The Committee notes that some States resort to private personnel to guard migrant workers and members of their families who are deprived of their liberty.
+33. The Committee notes that some States resort to private personnel or private security companies to guard migrant workers and members of their families who are deprived of their liberty.
 The Committee recalls that States have an increased duty of care for persons deprived of their liberty and should act with due diligence to avoid violations of their personal integrity.
-It agrees with the Working Group on Arbitrary Detention that if a State subcontracts the management of immigration detention centres to private enterprises, it remains responsible for the manner and conditions in which the subcontractors hold individuals in detention.
+It agrees with the Working Group on Arbitrary Detention (and the WG on the use of mercenaries?) that if a State subcontracts the management of immigration detention centres to private enterprises, it remains responsible for the manner and conditions in which the subcontractors hold individuals in detention.
 As the State has an obligation to care for detainees, it has an obligation to actively prevent acts of torture and ill-treatment by its agents and to act with due diligence to prevent abuse by private agents in particular.

 34. In principle, security personnel in detention facilities must be from the public sector.
 However, States parties may use private security services provided that a correct monitoring scheme is put in place, and that the private security service personnel receive adequate training on human rights standards for the treatment of detainees, in accordance with international instruments on persons deprived of liberty.
 In addition, their actions must be governed in a coordinated manner with public personnel in detention centres.